tschechlovdev/ml2dac/reproducibility.md

 This will also output the tables and figures from our paper as soon as the process is finished.
 You can find them in the specified output folder ``local/dir/output``.

+In the default setting, we execute only one run, which already takes approximately 2 days.
+Therefore, the figures and tables will probably not be exactly as they are shown in the paper, i.e., some small deviations might occur.
+Nevertheless, the trends and key messages should be the same as reported in our paper.

+#### Additional Parameters

 In order to reduce runtime or only execute certain experiments, the following parameters are available:

-#### Additional Parameters

 **Only Figures:**
 This parameter sets if only the figures are generated, if set to `true` the other parameters become irrelevant.
 The default is `false`.

 * `-e ONLY_FIGURES=true`: generates only the figures
-* `-e ONLY_FIGURES=false`: experiments + figures
+* `-e ONLY_FIGURES=false`: executes the experiments and then creates figures (DEFAULT)

 **Experiment:**
 This parameter decides which experiments are executed.
 If all experiments should be executed, this parameter does not need to be defined.
 The available values are RealWorld, Evaluation, VaryingTrainingData and Ablation.
 This can be passed as string but need to be comma separated:

+* `-e EXPERIMENTS=RealWorld,Evaluation,VaryingTrainingData,Ablation`: would execute all experiments (DEFAULT).
+* `-e EXPERIMENTS=Evaluation` executes the comparison on the synthetic data (Figure 4 - 6).
-* `-e EXPERIMENTS=RealWorld,Evaluation` only the comparison on the Real World Data and Evaluation, which is the evaluation on synthetic data.
+* `-e EXPERIMENTS=RealWorld` executes only the comparison on the Real-world data  (Section 7.4: Figure 7 and Table 5)
-These are the most important experiments from our paper and the results are shown in the Figures 4 - 7.
+* `-e EXPERIMENTS=Evaluation, RealWorld` executes the experiments for the comparison on synthetic and real-world data, which are the most important results of our paper.
+This creates the results for Figure 4 - 7 and Table 5.
-* `-e EXPERIMENTS=RealWorld,Evaluation,VaryingTrainingData,Ablation`: would execute all experiments
-* `-e EXPERIMENTS=RealWorld` just the comparison on the RealWorld Data
+*
 **Runs:** The parameter `-e RUNS=1` defines the number of runs to execute for each experiment.

-A full example which executes only the experiments RealWorld and Evaluation with the parameters *warmstarts=1*,*runs=1* and *loops=1* would look like:
+A full example which executes only the experiments RealWorld and Evaluation would look like:

 ```
-docker run -e ONLY_FIGURES=false -e EXPERIMENTS=RealWorld,Evaluation -e WARMSTARTS=1 -e LOOPS=1 -e RUNS=1 -v local/dir/output:/app/evaluation_results/output  -d ml2dac
+docker run -e ONLY_FIGURES=false -e EXPERIMENTS=RealWorld,Evaluation -e RUNS=1 -v local/dir/output:/app/evaluation_results/output  -d ml2dac
 ```